predixdesignsystem/px-colors-design/README.md

-# Colors
+# px-colors-design

-The Colors module assigns Sass variables to the PX color palette.
+The px-colors-design module assigns Sass variables to the Px color palette.

 ## Installation